Spanchal21/ionic-3-OneSignal-Notification/README.md

 # ionic-3 + OneSignal Notification
 notification demo using ionic 3 and OneSignal

+Follow these 10 steps for implement OneSignal Notification

-.apk file is also there for testing porpous
+Note - .apk file is also there for testing porpous

  1) create ionic project